-Just about any notion into South Asian cuisine will give you an idea as to the inseparable relationship between the Subcontinent and curry.
+Just about any notion of South Asian cuisine will give you an idea of the inseparable relationship between the Subcontinent and curry.
 It is the traditional subcontinental sauce used in so many dishes.
 But just what does curry taste like?

 Curry has an earthy, mild to moderately spicy taste with a strong aroma.
 The flavor and smell of the curry depend largely on the spices that are in it, which can vary significantly across regions and cultures.
 Curry serves as the reservoir of flavor, often as a side dish or on its own.

 It is almost impossible to get into South Asian cooking without learning how to make a good curry.
 So, in this article, we are going to go over the basics of making curry, the ingredients to use, and how you can add variety to your curry dish.

 What Is Curry?